MicrosoftDocs/dataexplorer-docs/data-explorer/web-ui-query-overview.md

 ## Go to the query page

-To open the query page, go to the [Azure Data Explorer web UI](https://dataexplorer.azure.com).
-From the left menu, select **Query**.
+To open the query page, select **Query** from the main menu.

 :::image type="content" source="media/web-ui-query/query-widget.png" alt-text="Screenshot of the query widget in the main menu of the web UI." lightbox="media/web-ui-query/query-widget.png":::

 ## Add a cluster connection

-The following steps describe how to add a connection to a cluster in the web UI.
+The following steps describe how to add a cluster connection in the web UI.

 1. In the upper left pane, select **Add connection**.